seekey13/CrystalBuff/README.md

 - **Automatic Detection:** Monitors your active buffs and determines which crystal buff (Signet, Sanction, or Sigil) is required for your current zone.
 - **Buff Correction:** If you are missing the required buff for your zone, CrystalBuff will automatically attempt to apply the correct one by issuing the appropriate command.
 - **Zone Awareness:** Recognizes the zones where each buff is needed—Signet (vanilla zones), Sanction (ToAU zones), Sigil (past zones)—and adapts as you move.
+- **Smart Filtering:** Automatically ignores city zones, non-combat areas, and other safe zones where crystal buffs are not needed.
+- **Command Cooldown:** Built-in 10-second cooldown prevents spam and conflicts with other addons.
+- **Intelligent Delays:** Uses strategic delays to ensure buff data is fully updated before making corrections.
+- **Debug Mode:** Optional verbose output for troubleshooting and monitoring addon behavior.
 - **Minimal Setup:** No configuration required.
 Just load the addon and let it keep your crystal buff up-to-date.